How to optimize controls with time symmetrization

 pwc_signal = graph.symmetrize_pwc(half_pwc_signal, name="pwc_signal")

-2. Execute graph-based optimization
+2. Run graph-based optimization

-With the graph object created, an optimization can be run using the qctrl.functions.calculate_optimization function.
+With the graph object created, an optimization can be run using the boulderopal.run_optimization function.
 The function returns the results of the optimization and should include the symmetrized PWC as an output node of the graph using output_node_names.

 Example: Time-symmetrized robust pulses for a single qubit